ml-cube/ml3-platform-docs/md-docs/api/python/client.md

     data without considering the actual target
 * **text_language**  : required for NLP tasks, it specifies the language used in the task.
+* **positive_class**  : required for binary classification tasks,
+    it specifies the positive class of the target.

 **Returns**